 When a future election places the White House, the Senate, or both in the hands of Democrats again, both parties should continue the new peace of 2019.
 Unqualified candidates of either party should be rejected.
 Candidates who refuse to engage seriously with their past relevant expertise before the Senate Banking Committee should also be rejected.
-Otherwise, commitments to the quality of the Board of Governors should mean that both parties support the process to ensure that the governors can fully staff their obligations in supervising the Fed.
+Otherwise, commitments to the quality of the Board of Governors should mean that both parties support the process to ensure that the governors can fully staff their obligations in supervising the Federal Reserve System.

-89 Timiraos (2019).
+83 Timiraos (2019).

-90 Everett (2019).
+84 Everett (2019).

 The public also has a role to play here.
 The politics of Fed governance are not often greeted with enthusiasm.
 When President Obama leaked that he was considering both Larry Summers and Janet Yellen as potential Fed chairs in the summer of 2013, a media frenzy unfolded that some decried as akin to a political campaign.
-George Will, the conservative Washington Post columnist, wrote that "the campaigning by several constituencies for and against what supposedly were the two leading candidates-Larry Summers and Janet Yellen-to replace Bernanke as chairman of the Federal Reserve" meant that the Fed "can no longer be considered separated from politics."
+George Will, the conservative Washington Post columnist, wrote that "the campaigning by several constituencies for and against what supposedly were the two leading candidates-Larry Summers and Janet Yellen-to replace Bernanke as chairman of the Federal Reserve" meant that the Federal Reserve "can no longer be considered separated from politics."
 Similarly, four years later, President Trump sponsored a process to choose the Fed chair that some decried as "a reality show" process, with deeply reported vacillations between and among very different candidates.
+The critique was lodged yet again when Cain's and Moore's potential candidacies were vetted.
+The conservation of the politics and moore's potential candidacies were vetted.
+The critique was lodged yet again when Cain's and Moore's potential candidacies were vetted.
 The critique was lodged yet again when Cain's and Moore's potential candidacies were vetted.

 Rather than being a defect of Fed governance, this kind of media attention was a signal contribution to US discourse on central banking and why those outside the insular world of central banking should care a great deal about these events.
-Of course, some people fixated on issues outside the immediate purview of the Fed-Larry Summers's controversial tenure at Harvard, Janet Yellen's height, or Stephen Moore's Christmas cards, for example.
+Of course, some people fixated on issues outside the immediate purview of the Federal Reserve-Larry Summers's controversial tenure at Harvard, Janet Yellen's height, or Stephen Moore's Christmas cards, for example.
 This is inevitable.
-The public reads analyses of the most important and controversial issues facing central banks and central bankers at each juncture.
-The increased public attention on these appointments is a boon for Fed accountability, not an affront to its independence.
+The public reads analyses of the most important and controversial issues facing

-91 Will (2013).
+85 Will (2013).

-92 Da Costa (2017).
+86 Da Costa (2017).

-93 Moore (2019).
+87 Moore (2019).